cstrap/python-vuejs/README.rst

 Projects aims to be agnostic, just use it in order to automate the boring stuff to setup a Vue.js project.

-The point is: you start with SPA app inside your current project and then, extract it without having the dependency with backend framework.
+The point is: you start with SPA app inside your current project and then extract it without having the dependency with backend framework, simply changing the ``npm`` build scripts.

 Feel free to contribute with PRs and opening issues.